Skip to main content

 1. Log in to the PostgreSQL database as an administrator.

-2. Create a user and grant them permissions.
+2. Create a user and grant permissions.

 CREATE USER username WITH PASSWORD 'password';

-• username: The user name.
+• username: Username.

-• password: The password.
+• password: Password.

 \c database_name

--- Grant table read permission to schema
+-- Grant table read permission for the target schema

 GRANT SELECT ON ALL TABLES IN SCHEMA schema_name TO username;